ChrisLeeYH/ChrisLeeYH.github.io/_pages/publications.md

 # Under Review Working Papers
 (For discussion and more details, please contact me directly)
-- **Understanding Participatory Amplification on YouTube in the Late December 2024 U.S. Government (Almost) Shutdown Crisis** (with Wang, Da & Wang, Yuping).
+## Understanding Participatory Amplification on YouTube in the Late December 2024 U.S. Government (Almost) Shutdown Crisis** (with Wang, Da & Wang, Yuping).
+**Short Abstract:**
+Under the context of the late-December 2024 U.S. government (almost) shutdown crisis, we analyzed 11,263 YouTube videos and 466,994 comments to examine how users engaged with political turmoil online.
+Using a multi-run human-in-the-loop pipeline, we identified 518 “amplifiers”—commenters whose threads attracted disproportionate replies—and developed an amplifier index to capture their influence.
+Two patterns emerged: occasional amplifiers, often tied to influencer uploads, and frequent amplifiers, who engaged across multiple YouTubers.
+Our findings reveal how amplifier behavior and platform affordances shape information diffusion during crises, offering insights for designing more responsive social media systems.
-- **Analyzing Cognitive Differences Among Large Language Models through the Lens of Social Worldview** (with Li, Jiatao & Wan, Xiaojun). [arXiv:2505.01967](https://arxiv.org/abs/2505.01967)
+## vAnalyzing Cognitive Differences Among Large Language Models through the Lens of Social Worldview** (with Li, Jiatao & Wan, Xiaojun). [arXiv:2505.01967](https://arxiv.org/abs/2505.01967)